RULES OF THE GAME

 player(s) from the game.
 The volunteers reserve the right to expel any

-player(s) who demonstrates disregard for the rules set forth here.
+player(s) who demonstrates disregard for the rules set forth here (also see code

 5.15.
 A